Billy La Min Aye: Early life and education

 Billy La Min Aye was born on 22 March 1995 in Taunggyi, Shan State, Myanmar to ethnic Pa'O-Karen father Khun Billy Shwe and his wife Thein Thein Aye.
 Her father is an ethnic Pa'O and her mother is an ethnic Karen.
-She is the eldest daughter of two siblings, having a younger sister.
+She is the eldest daughter of two siblings, with a younger sister.
 She attended high school at Basic Education High School No. 4 Taunggyi and graduated from Taunggyi University with a degree in English.
 She was interested in singing since childhood, the love of music was seeded in her when her father sent her to a Sunday school around the age of eight.

 Billy worked as a former private school teacher and taught four skills in English to young children at a private education center in Taunggyi.

 Music career

 2017: Competing in Myanmar Idol and rising popularity

 Billy started out on her music career as a contestant in Season 2 of Myanmar Idol, a televised singing competition.
 In the Myanmar Idol grand final, she competed with Thar Nge.
-With the voting results of the whole country, Thar Nge became the winner, she was placed in 1st runner-up.
+With the voting results of the whole country, Thar Nge became the winner; she was placed in 1st runner-up.
 Since winning the 1st runner-up in Myanmar Idol, she engaged in shooting commercial advertisements, stage performances, and many concerts at various locations throughout Myanmar.